robovm/apple-ios-samples/ListerforwatchOSiOSandOSX/README.md

 ## Version

-3.1
+3.2

+## Known Issues

++ The Objective-C version of Lister's watchOS framework will not build as a dependency of the iOS app.
+Building the framework separately will enable the iOS target to be built.

 ## Build Requirements
-+ Xcode 7.0 or later
++ Xcode 7.3 or later
-+ iOS 9.0 SDK or later
++ iOS 9.1 SDK or later
 + OS X 10.11 SDK or later
 + iCloud–enabled provisioning profile
 + App Groups–enabled provisioning profile

 ## Runtime Requirements
-+ iOS 9.0 or later
++ iOS 9.1 or later
 + OS X 10.11 or later

 ## About Lister